Abrock3/HW-3-Password-Generator/README.md

 THEN the password is either displayed in an alert or written to the page

-The HTML and CSS code were all provided to me; but I wrote almost all of the javascript from scratch, attempting to match the functionality that was demonstrated by the instructors in a short gif.
+The basic HTML and CSS code were all provided to me (aside from everything related to the "hacker style" interface); but I wrote almost all of the javascript from scratch, attempting to match the functionality that was demonstrated by the instructors in a short gif.

 Matching that gif, I used prompt windows to gather information about the user's preferences, then validated their responses to make sure they met our criteria.
 Then those responses are used to randomly generate a new password, which is then shuffled to ensure it's random.
-Once the password is generated it is passed to another function, which presents the finalized password to the user, either instantly, or by using a hacker-movie inspired display.
+Once the password is generated it is passed to another function, which presents the finalized password to the user, either instantly or optionally by using a hacker-movie inspired display.

 ## Usage

-Here's a link to the deployed application: https://abrock3.github.io/HW-3-Password-Generator/
+Here's a link to the deployed webpage: https://abrock3.github.io/HW-3-Password-Generator/

 ![Screenshot](./assets/images/screenshot.jpg?raw=true "Screenshot")